neuronflicker/CTF/BrixelWinterEdition2020/Programming/Quizbot/README.md

   echo Done $i
 done
 ```
-After running this, the last line in the *answers.txt* file contained:
+After running this, the last line in the *output.txt* file contained:
 ```
 <div align="center">Wrong Answer!
 The answer is: </div><div id="answer" align="center">el greco</div> You failed to defeat the mighty QuizB0t, you can try again by refreshing the page.<br>better luck next time.
 ```